Your Spring Classes

-Fall classes are being delivered in-person, remote, or a blend.
+While we have added more in-person classes this spring, many of the larger classes will still need to be remote because of limited classroom capacity given physical distancing.
 Whether you’re here studying on campus or from the comfort of your home this semester, learning doesn’t stop.
 Focus on your future and continue on the path to achieve your dreams.

 - Classrooms set up to follow physical distancing.